isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-GCP.rst

 You can hide the instructions by selecting the blue **Instructions** button.

 Please be sure to add both service accounts listed below.
 If you don't add both service accounts you will run into issues viewing the controlled data in ISB-CGC.
-Then return to the ISB-CGC Register a Google Cloud Project page, enter your Google Cloud Project ID and click **Verify**.
+Then return to the ISB-CGC Register a Google Cloud Project page, enter your Google Cloud Project ID and, click **Verify**.

 .. image:: ../webapp/RegisterServiceAccountsList.PNG
    :scale: 30